immuta/tap-zenefits/README.md

 api_response = loop.run_until_complete(fetch_endpoint())
 ```

-- To return data from all endpoints as a list of tuples:
+### Return data from all endpoints as a list of tuples

 ```python
 # zenefits.py